Updated: Nov 24: Removing a surrogate’s name from birth certificate

 2) Female US citizen married to a male (US citizen or non-citizen), using your own eggs and donated sperms

 Since you are genetically related to the child, US citizenship can be transmitted to your child.
-Amparo is necessary to amend the birth certificate to prove that you are the legal mother of the child.
+Amparo is necessary to obtain a birth certificate to prove that you are the legal mother of the child.

 3) Female US citizen married to a male non-US citizen, using your own eggs or donated eggs and your husband’s sperms

 Since your husband is genetically related to the child, you can transmit your US citizenship through your husband.
-While US citizenship can be transmitted to your child, Amparo is necessary to amend the birth certificate to prove that you are the legal mother of the child.
+While US citizenship can be transmitted to your child, Amparo is necessary to obtain a birth certificate to prove that you are the legal mother of the child.

 4) Female US citizen married to a female US citizen, using donated sperms and your own eggs or your wife’s eggs

 Since at least one of you is genetically related to the child, US citizenship can be transmitted to your child.
-Amparo is necessary to amend the birth certificate to prove that the female parent who is genetically related to the child is the legal mother of the child.
+Amparo is necessary to obtain a birth certificate to prove that the female parent who is genetically related to the child is the legal mother of the child.

 5) Female US citizen married to a female non-US citizen, using donated sperms and your wife’s eggs

 Since your wife is genetically related to the child, you can transmit your US citizenship through your wife.
-While US citizenship can be transmitted to your child, Amparo is necessary to amend the birth certificate to prove that both of you are the legal mothers of the child.
+While US citizenship can be transmitted to your child, Amparo is necessary to obtain a birth certificate to prove that both of you are the legal mothers of the child.

 6) Female US citizen who is single, using donated sperms and your own eggs

 Since you are genetically related to the child, US citizenship can be transmitted to your child.
-Amparo is necessary to amend the birth certificate to prove that you are the legal mother of the child.
+Amparo is necessary to obtain a birth certificate to prove that you are the legal mother of the child.

 7) Female non-US citizen married to a male US citizen, using your own eggs or donated eggs and your husband’s sperms